top of page

 Come and join a courageous community of women who are ready to explore something much deeper.

-This process is well-suited for women over 18, who have already undertaken a certain level of inner work, therapy, or self-inquiry and can be self directed in taking care of their needs.
-A willingness to participate at a deeper level is required before making a commitment.
+This process is best suited for women over 18 who have already explored some level of inner work, therapy, or self-inquiry.
+A genuine willingness to engage at a deeper level is essential before making a commitment.

 Holly, 30